nTrajkovik/BeGamer/README.md

         private List<Player> players;
         private List<Enemy> enemies;
         private List<Platform> platforms;
+        /// <summary>
+        /// Constructor for a Scene object
+        /// </summary>
         public Scene()
         {
             platforms = new List<Platform>();
             players = new List<Player>();
             enemies = new List<Enemy>();
         }
+        /// <summary>
+        /// Function used for drawing all three entitiy types and applying gravity to Players and Enemies
+        /// </summary>
+        /// <param name="g">The graphics context</param>
         public void Draw(Graphics g)
         {
             players.ForEach(a => { a.ApplyGravity(gravity); a.Draw(g); });
             enemies.ForEach(a => { a.ApplyGravity(gravity); a.Draw(g); });
             platforms.ForEach(a => { a.Draw(g); });
         }
+        /// <summary>
+        /// Removing the elements which are out of the screen
+        /// </summary>
         public void Destroy()
         {
             List<Platform> removePlatform = new List<Platform>();